EyeSift

 Perplexity Analysis

-Perplexity measures how "surprised" a language model is by a given text.
-Human-written text tends to exhibit higher and more variable perplexity because people make creative, idiosyncratic word choices.
-AI-generated text gravitates toward low-perplexity outputs because language models select high-probability tokens.
+Perplexity measures how predictable a piece of writing appears.
+Human-written text often exhibits higher and more variable perplexity because people make creative, idiosyncratic word choices.
+AI-generated text often gravitates toward lower-perplexity outputs because language models select high-probability token sequences.

 Burstiness Analysis